ayushichahar/Job-Preferences-for-College-Student/README.md

  Suggest optimal career paths for students based on their individual profiles.
  Recommend job opportunities that align with students' skills and preferences..
  Highlight the most suitable job roles and industries. .

+ ## Tasks:
+ ### 1. Survey Design and Data Collection:

+ Create and distribute a survey to gather detailed information from college students, including their skills, job preferences, domain preferences, and basic personal details.

+ ### 2. Data Preprocessing:
+ Clean and preprocess the collected data, handling missing values, encoding categorical variables, and standardizing data formats to prepare for model training

+ ### 3. Create Visualization Report:
+ Create a Visualization report of the survey data that you have collected, make sure to mention the hypothesis of each graph and the conclusion of it.